 Available grants include the Enterprise Development Scheme which encourages businesses relocating to the Island with investment, loans and equity possibilities.
 More information about this scheme can be found here.

-In addition, support and help with financial planning is offered by the welcoming and inclusive business community, with many financial and legal firms providing helpful services.
+In addition, support and help with financial planning are offered by the welcoming and inclusive business community, with many financial and legal firms providing helpful services.

 3. Transfer intellectual property

 The crown jewels of any business with patents, copyright and trademarks are its intellectual property rights.
 More information about intellectual property can be found here.

 When relocating your business, it's important to consider the legal implications to any intellectual property you currently own or have rights to.
 You can instruct a local law firm to assist with the transfer of any intellectual property to an operating entity on the Isle of Man.

 Employment can be a crucial consideration for businesses relocating to the Isle of Man.
 Immigration and work permits often receive negative press, but from a legal perspective, organising employment is relatively easy.